gobengo/streamhub-backbone/README.md

 # Builds

-`streamhub-backbone.almond.js` has a pre-loaded AMD loader as `HUB.require`.
+`streamhub-backbone.almond.js` has a pre-loaded AMD loader as `require`.
 You probably want to use that unless your project uses RequireJS.

 You can use this to put Streams and Hubs together.